Recipes

 - Soak beans in the fridge (this is supposed to lessen their gas).

-- If you’re afraid of tooting, don’t worry; Italians never toot—we just sweat.
+- If you’re afraid of tooting, don’t worry; Italians never toot—we sweat.

-- If making as a side dish, maybe forget about the pork (I don’t know, it’s just an idea).
+- If making this as a side dish, maybe forget about the pork (I don’t know, it’s just an idea).

 - If you don’t think these beans are great, you’ve done something wrong.
 Try again tomorrow.